Terms and Conditions of a Deshpande Center Grant

 There is an expectation that principal investigators (PI’s) funded by the Deshpande Center are keen to see their research make an impact on the marketplace, whether through a start-up or some other license.
-The center provides guidance and teambuilding opportunities through its Catalyst Program, connections to the entrepreneurial community, and the i-Teams class.
+The center provides guidance and teambuilding opportunities through its Catalyst Program, connections to the entrepreneurial community.
 It hosts an annual IdeaStream symposium, an annual fall VIP Open House, occasional workshops, and other events to enhance and showcase innovative work done at MIT.
 Grantees understand that, if funded by the Center, they and their team will be asked to participate as appropriate.
 This includes staffing a poster at the Open House and IdeaStream events, and presenting at IdeaStream.

 PIs funded by the Deshpande Center shall seek to establish IP, where appropriate, via disclosures of potentially patentable inventions submitted to the TLO as normal MIT practice, with an indication that Deshpande Center funding has been used to support the work.
 Copies of such communications should be submitted to the Deshpande Center office in parallel.